bnomei/kirby-blueprints/README.md

 |---|----|---|---|---|
 | [Github sponsor](https://github.com/sponsors/bnomei) | [Patreon](https://patreon.com/bnomei) | [Buy Me a Coffee](https://buymeacoff.ee/bnomei) | [Paypal dontation](https://www.paypal.me/bnomei/15) | [Hire me](mailto:b@bnomei.com?subject=Kirby) |

+## What's in the box?

+This plugin introduces two new ways to define blueprints for Kirby.

+1. Define blueprints in PHP files with the *fluent definition* or *named parameter definition* instead of just the *array definition* that Kirby provides.
+You can use the`*::make()`-helpers (see below) to create them and avoid typos.
+2. Define blueprints for pages in PageModels and use public properties with PHP attributes to define fields.
+You will gain auto-completion and insights on hover for the fields in your templates.

 ## Blueprint definitions from Files

 ### How to make Kirby aware of a blueprint definition

 Kirby can currently only load blueprints from YAML files if they are stored in the `site/blueprints` folder.
 To use PHP you will need to load them in a custom plugin with something called *extension*.
-Give my [suggestion an up-vote](https://kirby.nolt.io/572) if you want to see this changed in the future and be able to use PHP blueprints without a custom plugin.
+Give my [suggestion an up-vote](https://kirby.nolt.io/572) if you want to see this changed in the future and be able to use PHP blueprints right from the core folders.

-The following examples show how to create various blueprints.
+The examples in this Readme show how to create various blueprints.
 What is not show here is how to register them in the `index.php` of your custom plugin via an extension.
 See the [official docs](https://getkirby.com/docs/reference/plugins/extensions/blueprints) on how to do that or try my [autoloader helper](https://github.com/bnomei/autoloader-for-kirby).

 The following code shows how you would use the *autoloader helper* in your custom plugin.
 As it's name indicates the helper will automatically scan the folders inside your plugin and register ALL extensions it finds (like blueprints, pageModels, snippets, ... and many more).
 Meaning that it will also register the blueprints from the `site/plugins/example/blueprints` folder.